Voted Best Long Island Divorce Lawyer

 • How is custody determined?

-• Since filing for divorce, my spouse does not let me see our children.
+• Since filing for divorce, my spouse has not let me see our children.
 What can I do?

 • What can I ask for in my divorce?